 Neuroticism (Uptight).
 The fifth and final of the Big Five is measured by how emotionally stable a person is.
 A person who is highly neurotic is prone to worry, has low self-esteem, sets unrealistic goals, and may be overly dependent on a partner.
 Neurotics also experience jealousy, envy, and distress fairly typically.

-These five traits or ‘dimensions’ and their opposites can be viewed visually on the ‘Personality Wheel':
+These five traits or ‘dimensions’ and their risk taker opposites can be viewed visually on the ‘Personality Wheel':

 At the other end of the scale: the Big Five in reverse

 With the Big Five, we can identify the cornerstones of personality.
 Looking at them, we can also look at their opposites: